Xano Documentation

 Next, drag and drop a CSV file onto the uploader or browse the files on your computer for the file you wish to upload.

 Once you select a CSV file, the preview of your CSV will open up.
 The preview will display the first 100 rows of your file.
-You can make any final adjustments here before uploading the file to Xano.
+You can make any final adjustments to the data types, primary key, or table name here before beginning the import.

 Xano will try to automatically detect a primary key field.
 Currently, only integers are supported for the primary key field.
 The drop-down will show any fields compatible to be a primary key.
 If there is no primary key, then Xano will create the primary key automatically.

-Once you are ready select upload!
-If you are uploading over 5,000 records then your upload will be performed in the background.
+Once you are ready, click Upload .
+If you are uploading over 5,000 records, then your upload will be performed in the background.
 You can monitor the progress of your upload from the settings page of your workspace.
 Once your background upload is complete a green banner will appear notifying you to refresh your browser and an email notification will be sent with confirmation of a successful import.

 Add to an Existing Table